 The ongoing and unfolding Brexit saga has left many wondering what this means for travel between France and the UK.
-Here’s my personal experience riding the Eurostar from Paris to London post-Brexit and during the COVID-19 pandemic.
+Here’s my experience riding the Eurostar from Paris to London post-Brexit a.

 During my experience, the significant lines and long waiting times made me feel like I was riding a train in a pre-air travel era.